r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 A round of applause☆

 **Koyanskaya:**
 I must admit, that was something else.
-In addition to myself, the Master,  Demi-Servant,
+In addition to myself, the Master, [♂ his /♀ her] Demi-Servant,

 **Koyanskaya:**
 one nasty Divine Spirit, a cat-eared oddity, and the practitioner himself.
 It's no small feat to compel six bodies to move together.